The Public Vote

 Final 20 Announcement: Oct 5, 2 p.m. in Rosa Parks Circle.
-When Round 1 closes, the ten Artist Entries with the most Round 1 votes are announced and move on to Round 2.
-The Top Ten, announced on September 29th, are guaranteed an award, and any Entry that doesn’t make the Top Ten is no longer in the running for Public Vote Prizes.
+When Round 1 closes, the five Artist Entries from each Category with the most Round 1 votes are announced and move on to Round 2.
+The twenty Finalists, announced on October 5th, will compete for the Public Vote Grand Prize and four category awards.